 Good for file storage, are capable of 4.77 TB per file

-When you store a file in block blob - that means that it arrives on the storage in small parts and only after you complete the upload - the file/blob puts itself together in one peace.
+When you store a file in block blob - that means that it arrives on the storage in small parts and only after you complete the upload - the file/blob puts itself together in one piece.
 With that architecture, file cannot be modified without a complete re-upload.
 This is the most basic and the cheapest way to store your files in Azure.

 You may wonder - why is it called block blob storage?
 Such name was given due to the specific architecture of the allocation of the files inside Microsoft’s datacenters.
 When you upload your file to the storage - it is shown to you as a whole, but in fact, each file is divided into separate parts, called blocks.
 That architecture was proposed a long time ago and it ensures the fast and lossless file upload.